MBSE-MASC/mbse-masc/EngineeringNotebooks/NEWCOMBL_Journal.md

 This morning we met with Kathryn again to see if we were implemeting her advice correctly.
 I had to present our model as Kathryn wasn't there.
 I enjoyed it and I think it went a little bit more efficiently.
 She explained a lot and we learned a lot of valuable information.
 The issue we had with our stakeholder needs table she didn't like and also couldn't figure out.
 It is possible that it is an issue with the tool itself.
 We learned a lot more about how to do FMEA and we got a really good starting explanation.
 I got a hands-on tutorial.
 We learned more about requirements tracing and she liked all of the work we did yesterday.
 The next steps are just to take things a lot further.

 I took the liberty of merging all of our changes from all of those meetings and it was relatively painless.

+## 2/29/2024

+Today we met with Kathryn in order to have her check our work that we did on FMEAs and our requirements traceability.

+## 3/04/2024

+Today we met with Kathryn and had her check our sprint 2 demo presentation for accuracy.
+The meeting was fairly successful although we should have had more of it done beforehand.
+She liked what we had to say and told us to include more graphics.

+## 3/05/2024

+Today we gave our sprint 2 presentation.
+We were over time by a little bit but everyone seemed to be okay with it and we got a lot of good questions.
+Some notes for the next one are that we need to improve how we describe moving through our model, we need some sort of "map".

+## 3/29/2024

+Today we had a follow-up meeting with Kathryn again checking the new work we did on our FMEAs and ideas for the final presentation.
+She wants us to virtually present to one of her classes as practice for the final.

+## 3/31/2024

+Today Walter and I worked a little bit more on performing the hazard analysis portion of the FMEA table.